jsantooss/masters-ai/README.md

 # masters-ai
-This repo includes some important technical sheets from my Masters Classes and solved problems
+This repo includes some important technical sheets from my masters classes and solved problems